J-1 Visa Clinical Research Scientist Jobs

 Check your home country's two-year residency requirement status

 Research Scholar participants from countries on the State Department's Exchange Visitor Skills List may be subject to the two-year home residency requirement after their program ends.
-Confirm whether your country is listed before accepting an offer, as it affects any future H-1B or green card eligibility.
+Confirm whether your country is listed before accepting an offer, as it affects any future H-1B visa or green card eligibility.

 Negotiate your program extension before the 30-day window